5 Things You Should Know About Solid State Drives (SSD) Upgrade

 If you’re thinking of getting a Solid State Drive (SSD) for your desktop or laptop computer, here are a few things you should know before taking the plunge.
-In general, SSD are hard drives without any moving parts.
+In general, SSD is hard drives without any moving parts.
 It’s like a memory card used in digital cameras (but on steroids).
 The lack of moving parts allows data to be transferred at maximum speeds.

-Some of you may think that it is expensive and may be unwilling to upgrade, unaware of the improvement it could afford you.
+Some of you may think that it is expensive and maybe unwilling to upgrade, unaware of the improvement it could afford you.
 Others might also feel that a 128GB or 256GB capacity is insufficient for all their programs and files.
-Whatever your concerns are, we will try our best to explain the common concerns one has towards buying a solid state drive.
+Whatever your concerns are, we will try our best to explain the common concerns one has towards buying a solid-state drive.

-Here are five things you should know about solid state drives.
+Here are five things you should know about solid-state drives.

 1. Speedy Performance Expectations

-However, to be clear, having a SSD on your system will not allow you to render a video while playing a PC game.
+However, to be clear, having an SSD on your system will not allow you to render a video while playing a PC game.
 It will also not make a game’s graphics smoother or load webpages faster.
 It’s important that you manage your expectations well within reason.
 One good thing that you will probably notice on the long run is that, SSD also uses less electrical power than conventional hard drives do – this means longer battery life for laptops.

 2. OS & App Migration

 If you are getting the SSD with a brand new laptop, you can skip on to the next section.
 This section is for those who are doing an upgrade with the SSD.
 You’ll need to look into the migration of your current operating system as well as your applications.

 Some SSD manufacturers include disk cloning or migration software, a software that clones or migrates your entire operating system drive into your solid-state drive.
 The box comes with a CD and a device that allows you to connect your SSD to your PC via USB for the migration process.
 Once you’re done, you can then install the SSD into your system and it’ll be ready to go.